paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 (1) In addition to the cooperative agreement and other authorities contained in this chapter, the Secretary of the Interior, the Secretary of Agriculture, and the head of any Federal agency administering Federal lands, are authorized to encourage volunteers and volunteer organizations to plan, develop, maintain, and manage, where appropriate, trails throughout the Nation.

-(2) Wherever appropriate in furtherance of the purposes of this chapter, the Secretaries are authorized and encouraged to utilize the Volunteers in the Parks Act of 1969 [[16 U.S.C.
-18g](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-18g) et seq.], the Volunteers in the Forests Act of 1972 [[16 U.S.C.
-558a](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) et seq.], and section 460l–8 of this title (relating to the development of Statewide Comprehensive Outdoor Recreation Plans).
+(2) Wherever appropriate in furtherance of the purposes of this chapter, the Secretaries are authorized and encouraged to utilize [section 102301 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section102301&num=0&edition=prelim), the Volunteers in the Forests Act of 1972 [[16 U.S.C.
+558a](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) et seq.], and 200305 11 So in original.
+Probably should be preceded by “section”. of title 54 (relating to the development of Statewide Comprehensive Outdoor Recreation Plans).

 **(b) Scope of volunteer work** Each Secretary or the head of any Federal land managing agency may assist volunteers and volunteer organizations in planning, developing, maintaining, and managing trails.
 Volunteer work may include, but need not be limited to—